Hornbill-Docs/servicemanager-config/servicemanager-config/customize/intelligent-capture-designer.md

 On the Switch Capture node, you can configure this to link to a specific new process or use a Variable to link to the capture linked to the request catalog item that has been chosen.
 In this example, this is what we will do and the Variable to use would be Service details -> catalogProgressiveCaptureId

 :::tip
-With the introduction of the Switch Capture option, the behavior will alter slightly on the Services Details form, in as much as the user will now have to click **Next** if they are selecting either the Service or the Request Catalog Item in order to progress the capture workflow.
+With the introduction of the Switch Capture option, the behavior will alter slightly on the Services Details form, in as much as the user will now have to click **Next** if they are selecting either the Service or the Request Catalog Item to progress the capture workflow.
 Previously, if a Request Catalog Item was chosen, the capture would immediately progress without the need to click **Next**.
 :::

 ## Sharing and visibility
-Intelligent Capture owners will be able to view their own captures, and captures that have been shared with them from the capture workflow list.
+Intelligent Capture owners will be able to view their own captures scripts as well as capture scripts that have been shared with them from the capture workflow list.

 When creating or editing a capture, it is possible via the Manage Process Settings and Grant Access To option to share your process with: